dotnet/Scaffolding/tools/dotnet-msidentity/README.md

 dotnet msidentity --register-app [--tenant-id <tenantId>] --client-id <clientId>
  ```

- ### Adding code and configuration to an app which is not authentication/authorization enabled yet
+### Updating an existing project which is not configured to use Azure AD or Azure AD B2C

- This scenario is on the backlog, but not yet supported
+This scenario is not currently supported, but it is planned to be implemented.
+Currently this tool can only update projects which are already
+configured for Azure AD or Azure AD B2C.

 ## Supported frameworks

 The tool supports ASP.NET Core applications created with .NET 5.0 and netcoreapp3.1.
-In the case of netcoreapp3.1, for blazorwasm applictions, the redirect URI created for the app is a "Web" redirect URI (as Blazor web assembly leverages MSAL.js 1.x in netcoreapp3.1), whereas in net5.0 it's a "SPA" redirect URI (as Blazor web assembly leverages MSAL.js 2.x in net5.0)
+In the case of netcoreapp3.1, for blazorwasm applications, the redirect URI created for the app is a "Web" redirect URI (as Blazor web assembly leverages MSAL.js 1.x in netcoreapp3.1), whereas in net5.0 it's a "SPA" redirect URI (as Blazor web assembly leverages MSAL.js 2.x in net5.0)

 ```Shell
 dotnet new blazorwasm --auth SingleOrg --framework netcoreapp3.1